 Duration: 5.5 hours (breaks included) – Distance: 12.5km – Elevation gain: 370m

-This trek has a great variety of inns: two gîtes d’étape and one mountain hut in France, and two hotels in Catalonia.
+This trek has a great variety of inns: two gîtes d’étape and one mountain hut in France, and one hotel in Catalonia.
 Chalky bivouacked in the mountains for some nights but we will not.

-All inns offer excellent food and are located in small villages, except:
+All inns offer excellent food and are located in small villages, except the mountain hut, which is isolated in a valley.

 The inns will supply breakfast and dinner.
 The gîtes d’étape in Planès and Mantet and the mountain hut also provide a packed lunch.
-We have to prepare our own lunches in Setcases and Camprodon, villages where we can find a grocery.
+We have to prepare our own lunches in Setcases, a village where we can find a grocery.

 Still available places for the Freedom trail Pyrenees: